MaxHalford/maxhalford.github.io/content/blog/textract-table-to-pandas.md

 I'm currently doing a lot of document processing at work.
 One of my tasks is to extract tables from PDF files.
 I evaluated [Amazon Textract](https://aws.amazon.com/textract/?nc1=h_ls)'s [table extraction](https://docs.aws.amazon.com/textract/latest/dg/how-it-works-tables.html) capability as part of this task.
 It's very well documented, as is the rest of Textract.
 I was slightly disappointed by [the examples](https://docs.aws.amazon.com/textract/latest/dg/examples-blocks.html), but nothing serious.

-I wanted to write this short blog post to share a piece of code I use to convert tables extracted through Amazon Textract to pandas dataframes.
+I wanted to write this short blog post to share a piece of code I use to convert tables extracted through Amazon Textract to [`pandas.DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)s.
 I'll be using the following anonymised image as an example:

 <img class="centered" src="/img/blog/textract-table-to-pandas/example.jpg"/>